 Some women also complain of side effects during the 7 day break, such as headache, mood swings and tiredness.
 In addition some women take the pill to relieve heavy, painful periods.
 By getting rid of the 7 day break, there is no need to have many periods at all – and all these symptoms will be absent.

 How can the way the pill is taken, be allowed to change, especially if this is what is in the product license?

 With medicine, when a drug/medicine is first licensed and marketed, everything known about the product at that time, goes into the product license.
 However, as time passes, and clinical experience with a product grows, it is often realised that a medicine can be used in a different way, to give clinical benefit.
 If a body of professionals agree that this is the case, and the practice is accepted, drugs can be used in a different way to what is stipulated within the product license.
 This is called unlicensed or “off label” use.

 If you read the Patient Information Leaflet in a box of pills, it will still say to take the pill for 21 days and have a 7-day break.
 However, your doctor/nurse may advise you to tricycle your pill, or even take it continuously.
 This is an unlicensed use, but is perfectly acceptable clinical practice, and for all the above reasons may have health benefits.
 It is actually very good advice.

-However until now, there has been some hesitancy on the part of medical staff to endorse these regimes, plus confusion as the written information about taking the pill which exists, often does not mentioned tricycling – or any other extended pill regimes.
+However until now, there has been some hesitancy on the part of medical staff to endorse these regimes, plus confusion as the written information about taking the pill which exists, often does not mention tricycling – or any other extended pill regimes.
 Patients and their healthcare providers have remained confused.

 Who has produced the new pill taking recommendations?
 Why have they done this?